 Another chill passed through every cell in my body, leaving behind a morbid residue and the feeling of death.
 I didn’t feel safe where I was, even though the two Drogonians were now in the middle of the large field.

-My heart tore to pieces as I coddled Rei’s cold body in my arms.
+My heart tore to pieces as I coddled Rei’s body in my arms.
 It was only a few minutes ago she had her head nestled on mine.
-This feeling… the pain… was all too familiar as I held another one of my lifeless friends against my body.
+This feeling… the pain… was all too familiar as I held another one of my lifeless friends against my chest.

 Only Kiko and I remained of the Jago crew, and yet Kiko’s soul was lost within herself.
 I was the only one left to reach out to her and bring her back to this world… back to me.
 The only obstacle left was Ozias and his two stones, but his only concern at the moment was claiming the title of the greatest fighter in the galaxy.